 You may be embarrassed to smile fully if you have a gummy smile, but a cosmetic crown lengthening procedure can help to create a more attractive smile.
-Learn more about gummy smiles here…
+At Baltimore Periodontics Lasers & Dental Implants, we are able to restore your confidence by performing teeth lengthening to reveal more of the tooth for not only a greater cosmetic appeal, but it can also help for more restorative dentistry procedures.

 What is Crown Lengthening?

-Crown lengthening is a procedure that allows for the exposure of more tooth structure in comparison to the gums.
+Crown lengthening also known as teeth lengthening is a procedure that allows for the exposure of more tooth structure in comparison to the gums.
 The reshaping of the gums for a desired tooth, or multiple teeth can lead to the adjustment of the newly exposed bone level.
 There are many dental conditions that may require crown lengthening as part of the restorative procedure.
+These procedures include, but are not limited to the support for a filing or a new dental crown.
+Within our Catonsville office, Dr. Moskowitz will discuss with you an individualized plan to insure the results you are looking for.

 A gummy smile occurs when there is an excess amount of gum tissue and bone covering the surface of the tooth.
 This can make your teeth appear much shorter and asymmetrical.
-Periodontal plastic surgery can remove and reshape the gums and bone to create a more attractive appearance.
+Some patients feel self conscious about their smile and desire periodontal plastic surgery to help remove and reshape the gums and bone for a more attractive appearance.

 Who is a Good Candidate for Crown Lengthening?